 Does McGill accept transfer credits for courses taken at other universities?

+It depends.
 Each Faculty has its own policy regarding online/distance education courses.
 Therefore it is best to consult your Faculty's Student Affairs Office to find out more or refer to the most recent program calendar for further information.

 If you are a student who has taken or would like to take courses at a university outside of Quebec (not on exchange) and you wish to transfer your credits, contact your Student Affairs Office for further information.